-- Measure 1: The percentage of DUI countermeasure funding incentives to jurisdictions that makes up 50% of impaired driving fatalities. - Measure 2: Three statewide OZT mobilizations conducted and with at least 85% of law enforcement agencies participating. - Measure 3: Number of programs established in high schools. - Measure 4: Number of programs established in colleges and universities. - Measure 5: Number of law enforcement officers trained. - Measure 6: Number of regionally accredited colleges and universities in Georgia that received outreach.
+Measure 1: The percentage of DUI countermeasure funding incentives to jurisdictions that makes up 51% of impaired driving fatalities.
+Measure 2: Three statewide OZT mobilizations conducted and with at least 75% of law enforcement agencies participating.
+Measure 3: Number of programs established in high schools.
+Measure 4: Number of programs established in colleges and universities.
+Measure 5: Number of law enforcement officers trained.
+Measure 6: Number of regionally accredited colleges and universities in Georgia that received outreach.

-- 1. Offer jurisdictions that make up 50% of impaired driving fatalities to implement impaired driving countermeasures. - 2.
+- 1. Offer jurisdictions that make up 51% of impaired driving fatalities to implement impaired driving countermeasures. - 2.
 Conduct three (3) waves of statewide enforcement with the "Operation Zero Tolerance" campaign. - 3.
-Create a sustained impaired driving enforcement campaign. - 4.
-Conduct concentrated patrol in areas identified for impaired driving violations and high traffic areas. - 5.
-To promote attendance of all task forces in Traffic Enforcement Network meetings and activities. - 6.
-Establish new task forces in local communities where impaired driving problems are identified. - 7.
-Continue to increase statewide training to law enforcement officers in Standardized Field Sobriety Testing and Drug Recognition through the Georgia Public Safety Training Center
+Conduct concentrated patrol in areas identified for impaired driving violations and high traffic areas. - 4.
+To promote attendance of all task forces in Traffic Enforcement Network meetings and activities. - 5.
+Establish new task forces in local communities where impaired driving problems are identified. - 6.
+Continue to increase statewide training to law enforcement officers in Standardized Field Sobriety Testing and Drug Recognition through the Georgia Public Safety Training Center - 7.
+Assist with the funding of Young Adult programs at colleges and universities for the training peer educators and educating the students on highway safety issues. - 8.
+Strengthen partnerships with SADD, local organizations, high school groups and communitybased coalitions to create community-based coalitions, and faith-based organizations to address teen driving issues. - 9.
+Partner with high school resource officers to strengthen their connections to the state Traffic Enforcement Networks. - 10.
+Establish Student Leadership Council to include Young Adult members to assist in developing and implementing Youth and Young Adult highway safety programs. - 11.
+Establish a teen court to educate youth in the school system and community on TADRA. - 12.
+Provide training courses for prosecutors and police officers to aid in the detection, apprehension and prosecution of impaired drivers.

-- 8. Assist with the funding of Young Adult programs at colleges and universities for the training peer educators and educating the students on highway safety issues. - 9.
-Strengthen partnerships with SADD, local organizations, high school groups and community-based coalitions to create community-based coalitions, and faith-based organizations to address teen driving issues. - 10.
-Partner with high school resource officers to strengthen their connections to the state Traffic Enforcement Networks. - 11.
-Establish Student Leadership Council to include Young Adult members to assist in developing and implementing Youth and Young Adult highway safety programs. - 12.
-Establish a teen court to educate youth in the school system and community on TADRA. - 13.
-Provide training courses for prosecutors and police officers to aid in the detection, apprehension and prosecution of impaired drivers. - 14.
-Utilize Youth Ambassadors from Georgia SADD in our public education and information campaigns and community coalitions. - 15.
-Facilitate statewide Teens Ride with PRIDE program through the education and awareness of parents and students on proper driving techniques to promote the safety of novice drivers. - 16.
-Continue "100 Days of Summer H.E.A.T," a sustained impaired driving enforcement campaign. - 17.
-Conduct concentrated patrol in areas identified for impaired driving violations and high traffic areas. - 18.
-Maintain the Traffic Enforcement Network system where monthly meetings are held throughout the state to distribute traffic related materials and information and to hold monthly road checks. - 19.
-Designate an impaired driving coordinator to assist with communications, coordination and the implementation of NHTSA assessment recommendations relating to all elements of impaired driving.
+- 13. Utilize Youth Ambassadors from Georgia SADD in our public education and information campaigns and community coalitions. - 14.
+Facilitate statewide Teens Ride with PRIDE program through the education and awareness of parents and students on proper driving techniques to promote the safety of novice drivers. - 15.
+Continue "100 Days of Summer H.E.A.T," a sustained impaired driving enforcement campaign. - 16.
+Maintain the Traffic Enforcement Network system where monthly meetings are held throughout the state to distribute traffic related materials and information and to hold monthly road checks. - 17.
+Maintain an impaired driving coordinator to assist with communications, coordination and the implementation of NHTSA assessment recommendations relating to all elements of impaired driving. - 18.
+Grantees will participate in Click-It or Ticket, Operation Zero Tolerance, and National Highway Safety campaigns and report numbers for each campaign to GOHS online. - 19.
+Each participating law enforcement agency will conduct checkpoints and/or saturation patrols on at least four nights during the National impaired driving campaign and will conduct checkpoints and/or saturation patrols on a quarterly basis throughout the remainder of the grant year.